 I have visited a Coast Guard station with a radio room that is linked into Rescue 21.
 Unfortunately, I do not have photography or more details of those facilities.
 I am interested in gathering more information.
 If any readers have information they can share, please contact me via email.

-Of the five sites described above and personally visited, the Rescue 21 facilities at WAYNE and LAKEPORT were simple to locate as they transmitted their exact position in their AIS Base Station messages.
+Of the six sites described above and personally visited, the Rescue 21 facilities at WAYNE and LAKEPORT were simple to locate as they transmitted their exact position in their AIS Base Station messages.
 The sites at CASCO, FORESTER, and HALFWAY CORNERS were not participating in the Nationwide Automatic Identification System (N-AIS) and did not transmit their location.
 They were found with a combination of geographic searching using the FCC registered tower data base, guided by the USCG coverage maps, and some good guessing.
 RFF ARCADIA was located with the more recently discovered information on all sites in the Great Lakes.

 Since I began this project, the popular website MARINETRAFFIC.COM has improved its presentation of AIS data to include AIS Base Station transmissions, and, as a result, it now maps the position of all Rescue 21 sites in its coverage area that are transmitting their own position as part of N-AIS.
 This makes it simple to locate these sites, as you no longer need to have your own AIS receiver to decode and plot these position.
 Based on what has been observed in southeast Michigan, it looks like there will be at least one and perhaps two Rescue 21 sites not sending any N-AIS data spaced between the Rescue 21 sites that are revealing themselves with N-AIS transmissions.